Grifon321/Spring-Boot-Microservices-Project/README.md

       POSTGRES_USER: postgres
       POSTGRES_PASSWORD: admin
 ```
-Kafka as well as zookeeper have to be running on ports 9092 and 2181 accordingly.
+Apache Kafka has to be running on port `9092`.
-Elasticsearch has to be running on port 9200.
+Elasticsearch has to be running on port `9200`.
 ### 2. Services
 - Make sure `mvn clean install` has been executed in all of the maven project directories and start each of the services via `mvn spring-boot:run`:
 user-service/, authentication-service/, elasticsearch-service/, eureka-server/, task-service/, web-backend/, api-gateway/
 - For elasticsearch-service make sure elastic search is running via sending POST request to `http://localhost:9200` before launching elasticsearch-service.
-- For web component launch it with `ui5 serve` from web-frontend/web/
+- For web-frontend component dowload the dependencies via `npm install` from web-frontent folder and launch it with `npm run serve` or alternatively `ui5 serve` from `/web-frontend/`
-The API-Gateway can be accessed on port 8081, the web can be accessed on port `localhost:8080/login.html`
+The API-Gateway can be accessed on port `http://localhost:8081`, the web can be accessed via `http://localhost:8080/login.html`

+## Next Steps
+In the future, following improvements can be considered :
+* Implementing health checks for services (e.g. `GET /health`) to monitor if they are up outside of Eureka
+* Logging
+* Changing dependencies in docker-compose from `depends_on` to `health_check`s to decreases ressources usage
+* Implementing Eureka caching in order to reduce overhead (may be redundant due to kubernetes later on)
+* Integrating with kubernetes
+* Adressing race conditions (DB and web)
+* Expanding functionality :
+    * % of task done
+    * Show deadline and other infos
+    * Elasticsearch filters (e.g. date, users assigned to task), paging, sorting
+    * Autorization
+    * Tasks Drag & Drop